-Investment Analysis is the method adopted by analysts to evaluate that the investment opportunities, profitability and its its associated risks in their portfolio.
-It helps them to determine whether the investment is worth or not.
+Investment Analysis is the method adopted by analysts to evaluate the investment opportunities, profitability and its associated risks in their portfolio.
+It helps them to determine whether the investment is worth it or not.

 #1 – Bottom-Up

 The bottom-up analysis focuses on an individual company in which the investment is to be made.
 This helps the small investors to focus and plan their investment in a particular selected company rather than studying the entire market for investment purposes.
 It is a conservative approach but on the other hand, helps the investors in taking the right decision.

 Top-Down analysis, investors are required to study the entire market.
 Generally, big investors are interested in this type of strategy.
 The focus is entirely on the big markets and, not on the small companies.
 It is a comparatively broader approach than any other investment analysis.

 #3 – Fundamental

 It is a traditional method in which analysis is done by finding out the Fair market value of the investment, and by that, the investor decides whether to buy the stock of the company or not.
 It is yet another excellent and effective method of analyzing investments and evaluating the return on investment analysis.

 This method is used to determine and identify the trading opportunities by observing the statistics of the stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price..
 The experts give guidance about when and where to invest in increasing the returns.

 It is a very complex procedure and involves many approaches to investment analysis that are considered.
 Given below are some important factors that are considered in the process.

 Company Data – Company data or the financial reports are the most important source of information for evauating the investment decision because it helps to understand the financial condition of the company.
 It includes various factors like revenue, profits, debts, cash flow, etc.